dylancraven/MetaAnalysis_Course/index.md

 ### Additional resources

-General reference for how to implement meta-analysis in R: [metafor's website](http://www.metafor-project.org/doku.php) & [general overview of 'metafor'](http://www.jstatsoft.org/v36/i03/)
+General reference for how to implement meta-analysis in R: [metafor's website](http://www.metafor-project.org/doku.php)

 New R packages for extracting summary data from figures [digitize](https://github.com/tpoisot/digitize/)